 Planning and assembling offshore wind turbines can be a real challenge due to the harsh weather conditions, the diversity of the composition of the seabed and a whole range of other technical and logistical factors that can hinder the process.

-It’s important to have the right machinery in place when installing the various sections of a turbine, including the tower, multiplier and generator, in addition to having an expert team on hand to ensure the entire process is carried out accurately, efficiently and within a competitive budget and time frame.
+It’s important to have the right technology in place when installing the various sections of a turbine, including the tower, gearbox and generator, in addition to having an expert team on hand to ensure the entire process is carried out accurately, efficiently and within a competitive budget and time frame.

 Prior assembly of the component parts of wind turbines is an effective way of minimising transport risks, an increasingly widespread process that’s used among offshore wind industry professionals today.

 Manufacturing and assembly takes place on land in the form of a modular kit.
-The turbines are put together in parts, divided according to several key components, including the base, tower sections, coupling system and turbine blades.
+The turbines are put together in parts, divided according to several key components, including the jackets or foundations, tower sections, transition-pieces and turbine blades.
 These various components are then assembled later at sea.

-Other parts of vital importance during transport include the multiplier and the generator, which must follow a scrupulous process when being installed safely and correctly.
-The multiplier, or ‘gear box’, in the turbine transforms the initial rotation speed at which the wind moves the blades to generate electrical energy.
+Other parts of vital importance during transport include the gearbox and the generator, which must follow a scrupulous process when being installed safely and correctly.
+The gearbox in the turbine transforms the initial rotation speed at which the wind moves the blades to generate electrical energy.
 And the generator, which is made up of a rotor-stator element, transports the energy to a transformer station where it is sent to the electricity grid.

 The process of assembling these various component parts at sea is no easy task, requiring a more sophisticated logistics process than that used for onshore wind farms.
-Various types of ships are required to transport the thousands of tons of materials that make up an offshore wind turbine, planted at up to 65 metres below sea level.
+Special ships like jackup rigs are required to transport the thousands of tons of materials that make up an offshore wind turbine, planted at up to 65 metres below sea level.

-Once installed, the monopiles are anchored to the seabed by means of hydraulic or steam hammers.
-Then, with the help of cranes, the towers are installed onto these foundations.
+Once positioned, the monopiles are anchored to the seabed by means of hydraulic hammers.
+Then, with the help of cranes, the foundations or “jackets” of the turbine are installed onto these monopiles.
+The jackets are huge steel structures that withstand the turbine, even though, an interface, called transition piece, is coupled between them.